Crispian Steele-Perkins: Career

 Steele-Perkins picked up his first trumpet at the age of ten and progressed so quickly that just 6 years later he was playing with the English National Youth Orchestra.
 On graduating from the Guildhall School of Music, having studied with Bernard Brown, Steele-Perkins began his professional career with the Sadler's Wells Theatre (ENO) 1966–73, before performing with the London Gabrielli Brass Ensemble 1974–84, Royal Philharmonic Orchestra 1976–80, English Baroque Soloists 1980–91, Amsterdam Baroque Orchestra, The King's Consort, 1985–2009.

 Steele-Perkins's purity of tone and artistic subtlety have received critical acclaim for more than four decades now.
 Throughout the 1980s and 1990s, he played a key role in the growth of historically-aware trumpet playing, using a collection of more than 100 pre-1900 mechanised and 'natural' trumpets to bring a brighter, clearer sound to baroque performances.
 In 2004, Steele-Perkins received the Monk Award for his significant and lifelong contribution to the field of early brass music.

-In October 2015 BBC’s CD Choice programme selected his recording of Joseph Haydn’s Trumpet Concerto in Eb with the English Chamber Orchestra as the best available recording of the work.
+In October 2015 BBC’s CD Review programme (now Record Review) selected his recording of Joseph Haydn’s Trumpet Concerto in Eb with the English Chamber Orchestra as the best available recording of the work.

 In addition to his work with classical orchestras and period instruments, Steele-Perkins has developed a body of television and film work which is universally recognisable today – most famously he played the theme tune to the popular British television programme Antiques Roadshow.
 As a studio musician he also played for many film scores including Wild Geese, Zulu Dawn, Watership Down and Jaws 2 in 1978, The Life of Brian, Moonraker in 1979, Superman 2 in 1980, History of the World, Part 1, For Your Eyes Only, Arthur in 1981, Gandhi and Rambo in 1982, Never Say Never, Octopussy in 1983, Supergirl in 1984, Santa Claus, A View to Kill in 1985 and Robocop in 1988.
 Thereafter he became established as an international solo performer upon the Baroque Trumpet and toured the globe extensively.

-Steele-Perkins has also accompanied some of the world's greatest singers, recording Handel's "Let the bright Seraphim" with Dame Kiri Te Kanawa and "Eternal Source of Light Divine" with James Bowman and Elin Manahan-Thomas.
-His more recent performances alongside Emma Kirkby, Lynn Dawson, Carolyn Sampson, Bryn Terfel and Lesley Garrett have cemented his international reputation as one of classical music's great ambassadors.
+Steele-Perkins is a presenter giving recitals, lectures and masterclasses at schools, colleges and music venues around the world.
+He has a collection of antique trumpets from the late 18th century to 1920s and in later years has become an enthusiastic motorcyclist.

-Well known for his enthusiasm and wit, Steele-Perkins is also a popular presenter giving recitals, lectures and masterclasses at schools, colleges and music venues around the world.
-He has a sizeable collection of antique trumpets from the late 18th century to 1920s and in later years has become an enthusiastic motorcyclist.
+In June 2026, Steele-Perkins was interviewed by Hannah French in an episode of The Early Music Show on BBC Radio 3, discussing the evolution of musical pitch through the centuries.